‘Bachelorette’ JoJo Fletcher Gets Re-Engaged To Jordan Rodgers With A Surprise Proposal And A Brand New Ring

 JoJo Fletcher is a newly engaged woman—again.
 The former Bachelorette star got “re-engaged” to fiancé Jordan Rodgers three years after she accepted his proposal in Thailand on the finale of her season of the ABC dating show, leaving fellow suitor Robby Hayes in the dust.

-The Cash Pad stars posted the big news to Instagram, with Jordan revealing that he wanted to renew his commitment to JoJo without reality TV cameras in tow.
+The Cash Pad stars posted the big news on Instagram.
+Jordan revealed that he wanted to renew his commitment to JoJo without reality TV cameras in tow.

-In the caption to a sweet photo that featured JoJo flashing her new rock—no Neil Lane bling here—Jordan revealed that he had always planned to “re-propose” to his fiancée with no producers, cameras, or drama to ruin the mood.
+In the caption of a sweet photo that featured JoJo flashing her new rock—no Neil Lane bling here—Jordan revealed that he had always planned to “re-propose” to his fiancée with no producers, cameras, or drama to ruin the mood.
 While he admitted that the couple’s first engagement was “real” and meant a lot to them both, he wanted a restart as they get ready for their long-awaited wedding next year.

 While he did not reveal exactly where the proposal re-do took place, the brother of NFL star Aaron Rodgers told fans that when he got down on one knee with a new ring he shocked JoJo, who had no idea what he had planned.

 Jordan revealed that in 2016, the first time he fell in love with JoJo, he fell for “a lot of what you all love about JoJo.”

 But three years later he said he vows to honor and protect her heart, “which is the greatest part of her.”

 After saying that his Bachelorette bride-to-be is his “best friend,” Jordan ended his post with, “Let’s get F’ing married already.”